-I’m, a Peabody Futures award-winning Creative Director, working at the intersection of , bringing innovation and new narratives to peoples’ lives.
-For over 20 years, I’ve worked across global teams with top companies including , , , and .
+I’m, a Peabody Futures award-winning Creative Director, working at the intersection of , to bring engaging and accessible narrative experiences to peoples’ lives.
+For over 20 years, I’m proud to have worked with talented teams across global companies including , , , and .

 I was born into an engineer Dad and a fashion designer Mom, moved to Los Angeles when I was seven, where English became my third language.
 I quickly adapted to California and grasped that I don't need to understand everything in order to understand the world around me: a key skill that has stayed with me and has made me very good at .